-In compliance with the provisions of the Articles of Association of the Company which require one-third of Directors (excluding Executive Directors) to retire from office at each Annual General Meeting, Messrs I. Chibuike Okorie, Yomi A. Adewusi and Arc Ayodeji Olorunda will retire at this Annual General Meeting and being eligible, offer themselves for re-election as Directors.
+In compliance with the provisions of clause 90 of the Articles of Association of the company and section 285, Company and Allied Matters Act 2020 which require one-third of Directors (excluding Executive Directors) to retire from office at each Annual General Meeting, Mr. Obafunso Ogunkeye, Prof. Akachi Ezeigbo (74 years old) and Mr. Olayinka Lawal will retire at this Annual General Meeting and being eligible, offer themselves for re-election as Directors.